- Our Work

 Simon Branigan – Marine Restoration Coordinator

 Simon is particularly passionate about marine and coastal restoration – a passion informed by growing up fishing and diving in Queensland, spending many years of surfing throughout Australia, and spending 15 years working in restoration in estuarine and coastal ecosystems.
 Prior to joining The Nature Conservancy, he worked at the Victorian National Parks Association.
 He has also been on the Board of Directors for Surfrider Foundation Australia and as Chairperson for Environment Tasmania.

 As our Marine Restoration Coordinator, Simon’s main area of focus is the development of our Great Southern Seascapes program in Victoria, which centres around restoring the lost shellfish reefs of Port Phillip Bay and making a significant and lasting contribution to the restoration and conservation of the states estuarine and coastal ecosystems.

 Simon has a Master of Environmental Management from The University of Tasmania.
 He commenced working at TNC in 2014 and works from his home office in Ocean Grove and our Melbourne office.

 Anita Nedosyko – Marine Restoration Coordinator

-Anita is a marine biologist, science educator, entrepreneur and learning coach.
+Anita is a marine biologist, science educator and learning coach.
 Prior to joining The Nature Conservancy, she worked at Flinders University as co-founder of The Saving Nemo Conservation Program, as an environmental consultant for an engineering firm and for the Commonwealth Government as an environmental assessment officer for mining and offshore oil development.
 Anita also held a position as Executive Director of a social enterprise that developed education programs for secondary schools.

 Anita has an honours degree in Marine Biology from Flinders University and a Graduate Diploma in Environmental Management from University of Adelaide.
 She commenced working at TNC in 2016 and works from our Adelaide office.
 Find out more about Anita.